-All Oversight personnel are, and will be held, responsible for the observance of this Code of Conduct.
-If any employee has questions about any section of this Code of Conduct, he or she should direct all questions to his or her immediate supervisor, Human Resources, or the Chief Executive Officer.
-If an employee becomes aware that another employee has violated this Code of Conduct, he or she is obligated to report it to management in a timely manner.
-Retaliation against an employee who reports a possible violation is strictly prohibited.
-Failure to comply with any of the provisions of this Code of Conduct subjects the employee to disciplinary measures up to and including termination.
+All Oversight employees, temporary staff, interns, independent contractors, and consultants (“Staff”) are, and will be held, responsible for the observance of this Code of Conduct.
+If any Staff member has questions about any section of this Code of Conduct, they should direct all questions to their immediate supervisor, Human Resources, or the Chief Executive Officer.
+If Staff becomes aware that another Staff member has violated this Code of Conduct, they are obligated to report it to management in a timely manner.
+Retaliation against Staff who reports a possible violation is strictly prohibited.
+Failure to comply with any of the provisions of this Code of Conduct subjects Staff to disciplinary measures up to and including termination.

 Oversight conducts business ethically and with integrity.

 Corruption, extortion and embezzlement are strictly prohibited.
 Oversight will not pay or accept bribes or participate in other illegal inducements in business or government relationships.
 Oversight conducts its business consistent with fair and vigorous competition and in compliance with all applicable anti-trust laws.
 When conducting business in other countries, it is imperative that employees be sensitive to foreign legal requirements and United States laws that apply to foreign operations, including the Foreign Corrupt Practices Act.
 The Foreign Corrupt Practices Act generally makes it unlawful to give anything of value to foreign government officials, foreign political parties, party officials, or candidates for public office for the purposes of obtaining, or retaining, business for Oversight.
 Oversight employs fair business practices including accurate and truthful advertising.
 Employees must not engage in any activity, which degrades the reputation or integrity of Oversight.